ndorvillearnold/cucumber_webdriverio_framework_automation/README.md

    npx wdio config

 ## Configuration for WDO below
-I named the project.
+1. I named the project.
---**Select Cucumber as the framework.
+2. Select Cucumber as the framework.
---**For the question "Where is your automation backend located?", select "On my local machine".
+3. For the question "Where is your automation backend located?", select "On my local machine".
---**Select the compiler (choose JavaScript).
+4. Select the compiler (choose JavaScript).
---**Select Yes for WebdriverIO.
+5. Select Yes for WebdriverIO.
---**Select Yes for Page Objects.
+6. Select Yes for Page Objects.
---**Choose localhost for the execution environment.
+7. Choose localhost for the execution environment.

 ## Dependencies
 npm install